Ufonose/tradingview-to-discord-alerts/README.md

 - The extension incorrectly thinks you have open positions
 - You want to start tracking fresh from a flat position

+### 📊 Manual Position Input
+**Solves cross-device synchronization issues** when switching browsers or computers.

+#### 🎯 Purpose
+When you switch browsers or computers, the extension loses memory of your current positions.
+Manual Position Input allows you to set your current positions so the extension can accurately track partial closes, full exits, and position reversals.
+At least one trade must be executed for the symbol to appear in the list

 ## 🛠️ Troubleshooting

 ### No Notifications Appearing